RafaelYassue/cv-online/index.md

 published: true
 ---

-I am a Ph.D. candidate in the [Allogamous Plant Breeding Laboratory](http://www.genetica.esalq.usp.br/alogamas/) at [University of Sao Paulo, Campus "Luiz de Queiroz"](https://www.esalq.usp.br/pg/programas/genetica/en/).
-Also, I am collaborating with  [Dr. Gota Morota’s lab](http://morotalab.org/index.html).
+I am a Data Scientist at [GDM](https://www.gdmseeds.com/).
 My research line is to connect genomics, phenomics, and statistical modeling to plant breeding.
+My goal is to solve challenges by applying multidisciplinary approaches.